vchib1/Fashion-Campus-UI/README.md

 this is entirely desined by Yohanes Nico (https://dribbble.com/shots/20461078-Fashion-Campus-Fashion-E-Commerce-Mobile-Apps)

-I just used it as Inspiration and to test my UI coding skills.
+I just used it as Inspiration to test my UI coding skills.

 Screenshots: